Updated:

 Leadership

-We have discussed that leaders’ personality and actions, especially in the 21st century, have become one of the major driving forces in creating and sustaining the image of any modern organization.
+We have discussed that leaders’ personalities and actions, especially in the 21st century, have become one of the major driving forces in creating and sustaining the image of any modern organization.
 The role of the leader has become so significant that it determines how this or that meets its ethical, public, and legal responsibilities, leaving alone the way it is perceived by the target audience.
 Although the article does not develop this idea, leadership is selected as one of the most influential factors predetermining the ability of a company to obtain the highest award.

-Customer orientation
+Customer Orientation

 Another issue that we discussed in our sessions was customer focus.
 We examined how a company can implement various market strategies, how it may modify its practices to increase customer satisfaction and what techniques can be implemented to measure the progress.
 The article supports the idea that this issue ranges among the top of the most award categories in a number of countries.

-Labor focus
+Labor Focus

 We have discussed how increase workforce capacity and capability in order to use its full potential.
 However, in the article, the author is more focused on employees’ perspective since most of award programs are more human- than result-oriented.